geeeedev/Cheatsheets/ReadMe.md

 ### A Collection of Notes for My Own Learning
 ---
-- :wrench: Ongoing adding, modifying, updating, correcting as I learn and research
+:gear: Ongoing adding, modifying, updating, correcting as I learn and research
-- :wrench: Practice using Markdown
+:gear: Practice using Markdown